crodier/packet-router/README.md

 A broader conclusion can be drawn regarding modern CPU architecture.

-Single threaded handoffs on mondern CPUs are the fastest way for threads to communicate.
+Single threaded handoffs on modern CPUs are the fastest way for threads to communicate.

 ### How to run / reproduce